Don’t hide that smile!

 “A smile is an inexpensive way to improve your looks almost instantly.”
 Anonymous

-Research has shown that changing our facial expression sets off physiological changes and triggers emotional responses that can actually change our mood.
+Research has shown that changing our facial expression to one with a smile sets off physiological changes and triggers emotional responses that can actually change our mood.
 A smile produces pleasant feelings, whereas a pout produces feelings of unhappiness.

 One of the best reasons for smiling and laughing is for our health.
 As Mary Pettibone Poole describes it, “He who laughs, lasts.”
 Smiling and laughter relieve stress and strengthen your immune system, increasing your body’s ability to fight off illness - everything from the common cold to cancer.